For 'sacred' women in the sex trade, Mexican sisters offer a healing space

 Doors to future connections

 On a typical afternoon, Srs.
-Carmen Paz, Rosas and Rodríguez gathered with a handful of volunteers and staff, including Martinez, for what they call "abordaje" — "approach" — their word for the outreach they do nearly every afternoon on these streets.
+Carmen Paz, Rosas and Rodríguez gathered with a handful of volunteers and staff, including Manuela, for what they call "abordaje" — "approach" — their word for the outreach they do nearly every afternoon on these streets.

 Their base in La Merced is a space in La Palmita, a 250-year-old church in the heart of the hubbub.
 This is where they invite the women on Tuesdays for rose petal therapy, straight from the streets, under the gentle hands of therapist Luz María Mitre.
 It's a therapy that moves many to tears, Mitre said, and the intimate talks afterward open the door to future connections.